70 Wild Miles

 Q. What is the accommodation like in the area?

-Q. What happens before and after the event?
+Q. What happens after the event?

 Canoe Safety